maxvun11/hotelBookingSystem/README.md

 2. Install the jar file on your own laptop or PC it will be use after this.

 ## Set Up The Environment
-1. Eclipse contains the JUnit package to create a JUnit tes.
+1. Eclipse contains the JUnit package to create a JUnit test.

 2. The library can be added during the creation of class using the wizard.
 If we want to add it later, **right-click** on project name in the packges explorer and select **Build Path -> Add Libraries**.